 Is German harder to learn than French or Spanish?

 For English speakers, German grammar is generally more challenging due to its cases and word order, but its regular spelling and familiar vocabulary can balance the difficulty.
-French and Spanish have simpler grammar but more irregular verbs.
+The FSI estimates German requires approximately 200-300 more classroom hours than French or Spanish for English speakers to reach the same proficiency level.

 How long does it take to reach conversational fluency in German?